-PIs will be expected to identify which of these seven areas their proposal is most closely aligned with, although exceptional proposals in other data science-related research areas will also be considered.
+PIs will be expected to identify which of these six areas their proposal is most closely aligned with, although exceptional proposals in other data science-related research areas will also be considered.
 PIs will also be expected to identify specific external funding opportunities they are planning to pursue based their seed grant.

 Proposals will be evaluated based on their intellectual merit and on their potential to attract collaborative external funding in areas of interest for GIDS.
 Proposals will be reviewed by anonymous reviewers from the University community with relevant expertise.